Isiah Carey: Early life and education

-Carey was born in Baton Rouge, Louisiana and attended McKinley Senior High School.
+Carey was born in Baton Rouge, Louisiana, and attended McKinley Senior High School.
 After graduating from high school, Carey entered the University of Louisiana at Lafayette to study mass communications.
 In 1989, he enrolled at Southern University in Baton Rouge and before graduation he worked as one of the city's youngest radio news anchor and reporters for WXOK radio in Baton Rouge.

 Career

-By 1990, he was also news director and anchor at KQXL-FM and WYCT-FM.
-That same year, Isiah got his first break in TV as a reporter and weekend public affairs talk show host at WVLA-TV (NBC) (Baton Rouge).
-In 1991, he joined WAFB (Baton Rouge) where he remained for four years as a fill in co-host of a morning news program and general assignment reporter.
-Carey has worked at KARK-TV, channel 4 Little Rock, Arkansas and at television stations in Memphis, Tennessee and Washington, D.C.
+By 1990, Carey was also news director and anchor at KQXL-FM and WYCT-FM.
+That same year, he got his first break in TV as a reporter and weekend public-affairs talk-show host at WVLA-TV (NBC) (Baton Rouge).
+In 1991, he joined WAFB (Baton Rouge), where he remained for four years as a fill in co-host of a morning news program and general assignment reporter.
+Carey has worked at KARK-TV, channel 4 Little Rock, Arkansas and at television stations in Memphis, Tennessee, and Washington, D.C.
 (BET).

 Carey currently works as a reporter for KRIV, channel 26, in Houston, Texas.
-Throughout his broadcasting career, Isiah has won several awards, including an Emmy for live reporting while working in Little Rock after a plane crash in 1999 and an award from the Society of Professional Journalists in Memphis for investigative reporting in 2000.

 Honors and awards

+Throughout his broadcasting career, he has won several awards, including an Emmy for live reporting while working in Little Rock after a plane crash in 1999, and an award from the Society of Professional Journalists in Memphis for investigative reporting in 2000.

 After a report on the city's homeless population, Houston Mayor, Bill White, declared June 23, 2009, "Isiah Carey Day" in Houston.

-Isiah received an Emmy award in 1999 for live reporting in Little Rock, Arkansas.

 While an investigative reporter at WHBQ-TV in Memphis, Tennessee, Carey was the winner of two awards by the Society of Professional Journalists in 2000.